MatAtBread/esp-scope/README.md

 ### Accessing the Web Interface

-If your DHCP server supports it, the app sets its hostname and you can just navigate to http://esp-scope (you may have/need a default domain extension)
+If your DHCP server supports it (most seem to), the app sets its hostname and you can just navigate to http://esp-scope (you may have/need a default domain extension)

 1. After flashing, ESP-SCOPE will start as a WiFi access point.
 Connect to it to access the UI.
 2. If desired, click the "WiFi" button and set your SSID & WiFi password.
 The device will reboot and join your network.
 Pressing and holding the GPIO "AP-Mode" button will erase the WiFi credentials and return to Access Point mode.
-3. Open a web browser and navigate to "http://esp-scope" (you may have/need a default domain extension)
+3. Open a web browser and navigate to "http://esp-scope" (you may have/need a default domain extension).
 4. Use the web interface to:
    - Adjust settings like sample rate, attenuation & the test signal frequency.
    - Visualize signals in real-time.